Table of Contents

 - Archiving data for future reference

 Research data archiving is about storing and preserving research data for the long term.
-When you archive your data, you make sure you can read can access the data later on.
+When you archive your data, you make sure you can read and access the data later on.
 You can then also allow access to others for verification purposes when such a request arrives.
-In all cases, you should store your data in a suitable file format, with adequate documentation and keep your data safe.
+In all cases, you should store your data safely, in a suitable file format, with adequate documentation.

 - Publishing data for reuse

 To make your data reusable for purposes beyond the one for which you collected them, you should publish your data.
-Publishing your data is the act of publicly disclosing the research data you've collected, making them findable, accessible and reusable.
+Publishing your data is the act of publicly disclosing the research data you have collected, making them findable, accessible and reusable.